DynamoDB – Local Installation

 Now your local installation is all set and you can start building your application.

 At the deployment stage, you will need to make changes to your code.
 The changes depend on code language and a few other factors.
 The primary change consists of altering the endpoint from a local point to an AWS region.
-Other changes are based on requirement centric analysis of your application.
+Other changes are based on a requirement-centric analysis of your application.

 Difference between local and web-based setup: